dperezc21/franchise/README.md

 # franchise

-### service to franchise, branch and products done with spring boot and susing mysql database
+### api rest to franchise, branch and products done with spring boot and susing mysql database

 ## steps to run in localhost
 1. create mysql database with franquicia name.